jaxen-xpath/jaxen/RELEASING.md

 ```

 Then login to [https://oss.sonatype.org/#stagingRepositories](https://oss.sonatype.org/#stagingRepositories) and release the repository.

+Now merge the version PR on Github.

+Create a release on Github in the form v1.2.0.

 Once the binary is available on Maven Central, run `mvn:site` and upload the generated content to IBiblio.